-This compliance guide applies to owners and operators of U.S. purse seine and longline vessels that catch tropical tuna in the IATTC Convention Area, excluding the Area of Overlap between the convention areas of the Western and Central Pacific Fisheries Commission (WCPFC) and the IATTC (Figure 1).
-Therefore, these regulations apply in all waters of the Pacific Ocean within the area bounded by the west coast of the Americas and by 50° N. latitude from the coast of North America to its intersection with 150° W. longitude, then 150° W. longitude to its intersection with 4° S. latitude, then 4° S. to its intersection with 130° W. longitude, then 130° W. longitude to its intersection with 50° S. latitude, and then 50° S. latitude to its intersection with the coast of South America.
-NMFS regulations at 50 CFR part 300, subpart O implementing the decisions of the WCPFC continue to apply in the Area of Overlap.
+This compliance guide applies to owners and operators of U.S. purse seine and longline vessels that catch tropical tuna in the IATTC Convention Area, including the Area of Overlap between the convention areas of the Western and Central Pacific Fisheries Commission (WCPFC) and the IATTC (Figure 1).
+Therefore, these regulations apply in all waters of the Pacific Ocean within the area bounded by the west coast of the Americas and by 50° N latitude from the coast of North America to its intersection with 150° W longitude, then 150° W longitude to its intersection with 50° S latitude, and then 50° S latitude to its intersection with the coast of South America.

 Figure 1.
 The IATTC Convention Area is encompassed by the purple dashed line and the west coast of the Americas.
-The WCPFC Convention Area is encompassed within the black dashed line, and the Area of Overlap is the rectangular area bounded between the between the Convention Areas of the IATTC and WCPFC.
+The WCPFC Convention Area is encompassed within the black dashed line, and the Area of Overlap is the rectangular area bounded between the Convention Areas of the IATTC and WCPFC.